Cheapest Places in Cambridgeshire to Buy a 3 Bedroom House in 2019

 Buckden is situated on the old Great North Road, and is the location of Buckden Towers, a former residence of the Bishop of Lincoln.
 The original house was built around the mid-12th century, but was destroyed by fire in 1291.
 The Bishop's Palace was then rebuilt, and subsequently modified and extended over a long period.
 Eventually the property was partially demolished and restructured in the 19th century.
 It remains, however, a dominant feature of the modern-day village.

 Buckden is an attractive location approximately 4 miles north of St Neots.
 The nearest railway station is 3.5 miles away at Huntingdon.
 Lower end properties are few and far between in this popular village.
-Expect to pay a minimum of £250,000 for a basic 3 bedroom house.
+Expect to pay a minimum of £280,000 for a basic 3 bedroom house (January 2019).
 However, as simple, terraced family homes are rare in Buckden, you may have to pay considerably more than this.

 One of those who could not get into the barn knelt outside with his candle lantern and peered through a gap to try to see the show.
-However, the lantern accidentally toppled over, and set fire to hay on the ground.
-The flames quickly travelled into the barn, setting fire to the hay within.
-With no way to escape, 78 people, of whom 51 were children, died in the conflagration.
-A gravestone engraved with a blazing heart with angels' wings acts as a memorial to the dead who buried in the churchyard of St Mary's parish church.
+Disaster struck when the lantern toppled over, setting fire to straw on the ground.
+The flames quickly travelled into the barn, igniting the hay within.
+With no way to escape, 78 people, of whom 51 were children, died in the inferno.
+A gravestone engraved with a blazing heart with angels' wings acts as a memorial to the dead who are buried in the churchyard of St Mary's parish church.

 Burwell has schools through to age 11.
 Senior school pupils must travel to Soham or Bottisham.
 There is no longer a railway station in the village, but it does lie on the main bus route between Cambridge and Newmarket.
 Houses in Burwell are expensive in comparison to other locations in Cambridgeshire.
-Expect to pay upwards of £300,000 for a three bedroom house.
+There are a few tiny terrace houses that occasionally creep onto the market at around £250,000 or less. however, anticipate paying upwards of £285,000 for a mortgagable three bedroom house in Burwell.

 Best known for its renowned universities, the city of Cambridge lies on the River Cam, about 50 miles north of London.
 Cambridge is an historic and fascinating location with a wealth of interesting things to see and do, including world-class museums and galleries, excellent theatres and sports and leisure venues, exceptional shopping opportunities, and a full range of schools and healthcare facilities.